manujshinkar/Behavioral-Cloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains files for the Behavioral Cloning Project.

 In this project, I have learned about deep neural networks and convolutional neural networks to clone driving behavior.
 I have trained, validated and tested a model using Keras.
 The model outputs a steering angle to an autonomous vehicle.